Generated at: 2026-06-15 04:48:15

 Reasons for Choosing uSonar

-- Ability to integrate with Salesforce and utilize it for DX promotion
+• Ability to integrate with Salesforce and utilize it for promoting DX

 Results Achieved

-For more details on this case study, click here
+For more details on the case study, click here

-[Understand uSonar in 5 Minutes] Japan's Largest Corporate Database of 12.5 Million Records Drives Sales DX
+[Understand uSonar in 5 Minutes] Japan's Largest Corporate Database of 12.5 Million Records Promotes Sales DX

 When implementing an SFA, it is important to keep the following in mind.

-- Evaluate whether those challenges have been resolved through the SFA implementation
+• Evaluate whether those challenges have been resolved through SFA implementation

 Clarify your challenges and objectives, and establish priorities.
 A key to success is to narrow down the specific issues you wish to resolve during the initial implementation phase and gradually increase your utilization of SFA.
 Start by identifying your core challenges.